Stallings graphs for quasi-convex subgroups: Introduction

 In the last section of the paper, Section~\ref{sec: relatively hyperbolic}, we discuss the application of our results and methods to relatively quasi-convex subgroups of relatively hyperbolic groups.
 Let $G$ be a relatively hyperbolic group, relative to the peripheral structure $\calP$ and let $H$ be a relatively quasi-convex subgroup of $G$.
 We first show that if $H$ is peripherally finitely generated (that is: every subgroup of the form $H \cap P^g$, $g\in G$ and $P\in\calP$, is finitely generated), then $H$ is finitely generated.

-Then we show that if the peripheral structure of the relatively hyperbolic group $G$ consists of geodesically bi-automatic groups and if $H$ has peripherally finite index (that is: $H \cap P^g$ has finite index in $P^g$ for each $g\in G$ and $P\in \calP$), then one can compute a Stallings graph and a constant of relative quasi-convexity for $H$, one can decide the membership problem and the finiteness problem for $H$, and one can compute its intersection with another relatively quasi-convex subgroup.
-Under the same hypothesis, we show that we can compute the relative height of $H$, and decide whether $H$ is almost malnormal.
+Then we show that if the peripheral structure of the relatively hyperbolic group $G$ consists of geodesically bi-automatic groups and if $H$ has peripherally finite index (that is: every subgroup of the form $H^g \cap P$, for $g\in G$ and $P\in \calP$, either is finite or has finite index in $P$), then one can compute a Stallings graph and a constant of relative quasi-convexity for $H$.
+Like before, this is a partial algorithm which, on input a tuple of elements of $G$, halts on a set of inputs which includes the tuples generating a relatively quasi-convex subgroup with peripheral finite index.
+Based on this algorithm, one can decide the membership problem and the finiteness problem for $H$, and one can compute its intersection with another relatively quasi-convex subgroup.
+Under the same hypothesis, we show that we can compute the relative height of $H$, and decide whether $H$ is relatively malnormal.
 If $H, K \le G$ satisfy these same hypothesis, we can compute a finite family of representatives (up to conjugacy in $K$) of the intersections of the form $K \cap H^g$ ($g\in G$) which are so-called hyperbolic (also known as loxodromic) subgroups of $G$.
 The latter result can be extended to all intersections of the form $K \cap H^g$, if $G$ is toral relatively hyperbolic, leading to a decision procedure for the conjugacy problem (for relatively quasi-convex subgroups with peripherally finite index).

-We now turn to a more technical discussion of our results on Stallings graphs.
-Let $h_1, \ldots, h_n$ be elements of $G$ given, say, by reduced words in $F(A)$.
-In order to construct a Stallings graph for $H$, one needs to consider two fundamental questions: \begin{itemize} \item[(1)] how to ``grow'' the graph?
-One of the very first papers on this question (Kapovich \cite{1996:Kapovich}) uses the Todd-Coxeter enumeration scheme to produce ever larger fragments of the Schreier graph $\Schreier(G,H)$.
-Other papers, chief of which Arzhantseva's and Ol’shanskii's \cite{1996:ArzhantsevaOlshanskii} and McCammond's and Wise's \cite{2005:McCammondWise} start from the Stallings graph of the subgroup $H_0 \le F(A)$ generated by $h_1,\ldots, h_n$, and build a graph from it by a combination of Stallings foldings and surgical additions of fragments of relators of $G$ (the so-called \emph{AO-moves} in \cite{1996:ArzhantsevaOlshanskii} and \emph{2-cell attachments} in \cite{2005:McCammondWise}).
-Our approach falls in the latter category, see below.